 What is Child Performance Licensing?

-Child Performance Licensing is a legislation introduced to regulate performances by children under the age of 16.
+Child Performance Licensing is legislation introduced to regulate performances by children under the age of 16.
+(Update 19/02/19: This is defined as children still of compulsory school age, which is the last Friday in June of Year 11).
 Its intention is to protect children from commercial exploitation and from inappropriate working hours to the detriment of their education, especially those who perform or appear on stage or in TV shows.
 This legislation was originally passed in 1963, but has only recently started being enforced after new regulations were introduced in 2014.
 It is also worth remembering that this is UK-wide legislation and applies equally in England, Scotland, Wales and Northern Ireland.

-Whilst there are some exceptions to the license requirements, when a performance takes place in a venue licensed to sell alcohol, all exemptions are void.
-This means that because all regional contests take place in venues which have licenses, all children under the age of 16 who take part will need to be covered by either a license (applied for individually per child) or by a BOPA (collective cover).
+Whilst there are some exceptions to the licence requirements, when a performance takes place in a venue licensed to sell alcohol, all exemptions are void.
+This means that because all regional contests take place in venues which have licences, all children under the age of 16 who take part will need to be covered by either a licence (applied for individually per child) or by a BOPA (collective cover).

 - You will need enough licensed chaperones to supervise the young people in your band.
 As a minimum this is either a parent (note not a grandparent) per child or one licensed chaperone per 12 young people (this ratio is lower for younger players).
 It is also important to know that chaperones cannot have other roles whilst they are acting as chaperones.
 For some local authorities this means the chaperone cannot be playing with the band.
 In addition, you may find that your local authority may lower the need for licensed chaperones and you simply need adults with DBS checks.